-Parts of our journey of more than 1200 km so far has been spent sharing war stories of surviving our fathers.
+Parts of our journey of more than 1200 kms so far has been spent sharing war stories of surviving our fathers.
 Kokan’s old man is less dramatic but no less powerful.
-The the only one in over 20 children who went to school, success for his only son was not a choice.
+The only one in over 20 children who went to school, success for his only son was not a choice.
 Like Gichigi, Kokan animates his fathers fast-paced Maasai accent when giving stories about him.
 How the man once got him from high school to herd the cows from Kajiado.
-Such stories has made for great comedy, and eased most of what the man who owns the hotel we slept in in Turkana called the rocky road to paradise.
+Such stories have made for great comedy, and eased most of what the man who owns the hotel we slept in in Turkana called “the rocky road to paradise.”
 He forgot dusty and sandy, but he was right about the paradise part.

 Habari ya mzee